-The Best Pumpkin Patches in North Texas to Visit in 2023
+The Best Pumpkin Patches in North Texas — From Texas-Themed to Jack-O-Lantern Wonderlands

 8525 Garland Road

 The Dallas Arboretum transforms into a fall wonderland during this time each year.
-This year’s Autumn at the Arboretum theme: It’s the Great Pumpkin, Charlie Brown.
-Open through November 5, the 18th annual event features 100,000 pumpkins, gourds, and squash with plenty available to purchase and take home.
+This year’s Autumn at the Arboretum theme: Texas Town.
+Open from September 21 through November 3, the 19th annual event features 100,000 pumpkins, gourds, and squash with plenty available to purchase and take home.

 Dallas Farmers Market